xuhangcn/xuhangcn.github.io/_pages/about.md

 3. Automatic Machine Learning (AutoML),  specially on NAS and HPO.

 <font color='red'> We are now recruiting self-motivated interns / full-time researchers.
-If you are interested in, please directly send your CV to my email.
+If you are interested in, please directly send your CV to my Email.
  </font>

 <!-- About Me